comsec-group/cellift-artifacts/README.md

 64GB desktop should be able to run all the remaining experiments.

 Hardware: storage:
-The Docker image is 300GB.
+The Docker image is 330GB.
 A squashed and tidied image will be vastly smaller, but it may be harder to provide incremental updates if needed, hence our decision to make the huge, layered image available.
+To download the image and download and install Vivado, together, we estimate a total of 500GB of storage will be needed.

 Software: OS:
 we tested our Docker image on a Ubuntu 22.04 host machine.
+But we expect any reasonable modern docker-capable distro will work.
+The OS requirements for Vivado are of course entirely up to Xilinx, but some recent Ubuntu distro's are supported.

 Software: FPGA synthesis tool (no fpga hardware required):
 We depend on Xilinx Vivado (we tested v2022.1) and a large device